Code-Institute-Submissions/MiaRasmussen05-PP4/README.md

    - One bug I did not have the time to figure out why was happening, because of some problems, where the place your order.
 So in my cart, there is a button to place an order but it just moves the user to the order list and does not actually make an order from the items in the cart.

    ## Test on Different Browsers and Screen Sizes

+   - This website was tested on Chrome, Firefox, Edge, and Safari.
+   - It was tested with 300px idth to larger then 1200px widt, runnin with no problems.

 # Deployment